oplS17projects/Image-To-Sketch-Posterizing/README.md

 For this project, we have two different programs do to the same thing.
 Why?
 Because after we finished the first one, the runtime is so slow to convert an image so we decided to write a new program with differents algoritms to improve the running time.

+We also used several method that we learned from OPL class to handle the running time.

++ Data Structure: We need to store each pixels in the list, but how we store it?
+	- Algorithm-1: Data stored as 2D list of matrix and each pixels is another list of RGB ``(((1 158 51) (2 159 52) (0 157 52) (1 159 54)...``.
+This take more space in memory and cause more time to read/write to the list (Need two ``for loop`` to read each pixel).
+In the views of computer architecture and operating system, this will take time in I/O which mean it will keep jump back and forth in the memory to access to the correct address of data.
+However, by store the values into a 2D list, it helps easy to read the code and follow the pixels if the image output is not same as we expect.
+But the running time is really slow.

+	- Algoirthm-2: Data stored as single list.
+All value (Alpha, Red, Green, Blue) is store as a number.
+So it need only one ``for loop`` and in the memory, it don't have to jump back and forth so the runtime will be linear time which mean O(N) to read/write.

++ Read/Store Data: As we mentioned in the data structure part, we store data in two differents way so that the algoirthm we use to read/store data also is differents in both.
+	- Algoirthm-1: Mostly we used two ``for/list`` and ``list-ref`` which is the built-in functions in Racket to loop through each elements in the data.
+But this is not what we really learned from class, this is more like in C/C++ or other language than Racket.
+So, by perform 2 ``for/list``, the runtime really slow.

+	- Algoirthm-2: Mostly we used the recursive interative process method that we learned from OPL class.
+This method take O(N) time to read 4 elements at time, convert and store it back to single list which take the space complexity is O(N/4).
+The runtime and space is reduced alot compare to the first algoirthm that we did.

 ### Library

 #### For the first algorithm (Algoirthm-1), we use: